temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 After the Worker executes code, it returns the results back to the Temporal Server.

 In this project, the file `worker/main.go` contains the code for the Worker.
 Like the program that started the Workflow, it connects to the Temporal Cluster.
-It also registers the Workflow and the two Activities:
+It also registers the Workflow and the three Activities:

 <!--SNIPSTART money-transfer-project-template-go-worker-->
 <!--SNIPEND-->